sriramab/gamamanual/References/PlatformDocumentation/EditingModels/ValidationOfModels.md

 ## Changing the visual indicators
 The default visual indicators depicted in the examples above to report errors, warnings and information can be customized to be less (or more) intrusive.
-This can be done by choosing the "Preferences…" item of the editor contextual menu and navigating to "General > Editors > Text Editors > Annotations".
+This can be done by choosing the "Preferences..." item of the editor contextual menu and navigating to "General > Editors > Text Editors > Annotations".
 There, you will find the various **markers** used, and you will be able to change how they are displayed in the editor's view.
 For instance, if you prefer to highlight errors in the text, you can change it here.

 ![images/preferences_annotations.png](resources/images/editingModels/preferences_annotations.png)